 Andrew has experience of appellate advocacy, having appeared on several occasions before the Court of Appeal both with and without a leader.
-Prior to tenancy, Andrew spent six months as a Judicial Assistant in the Court of Appeal, and he has developed a detailed knowledge of practice and procedure before the Court of Appeal.
+Prior to tenancy, Andrew spent six months as a Judicial Assistant in the Court of Appeal, where he developed a detailed knowledge of the practice and procedure of the Court of Appeal.

 Family Finance & Property

-Andrew has acted in a wide range of financial remedy proceedings, including Schedule 1 and Part III proceedings.
-He has experience of cases involving allegations of non-disclosure of assets, misconduct by company directors, misappropriation of funds held on trust, and enforcement.
+Andrew acts in a wide range of financial remedy proceedings, including Schedule 1 Children Act and Part III MFPA proceedings.
+He has experience of cases involving allegations of non-disclosure of assets, insolvency, misconduct by company directors, misappropriation of funds held on trust, and enforcement.
 He also regularly appears in family finance case with an international element.
 He is skilled at combining a rigorous legal analysis of any contractual, company or insolvency law issues with a pragmatic family law approach.
 Andrew has acted on behalf of intervenors asserting a beneficial interest in property and on behalf of trustees, and he is frequently instructed to draft statements of case in proceedings with intervenors.

 Andrew is regularly instructed in cases proceeding under TOLATA, whether as between cohabitees or between members of the broader family.
 Andrew is regularly instructed all stages from pre-action advice, settling letters before action, drafting statements of case and witness statements, and advocacy through to trial.
-Prior to specialising in Family law, Andrew was a tenant at a large civil and family set where he developed significant experience of the tactics and practice of civil litigation.
+Prior to specialising in Family law, Andrew was a tenant at a large civil and family set where he developed significant experience of the strategy and practice of civil litigation.